stk-kriging/qsi-paper-experiments/README.md

 1. Clone the [ECL repository](https://bitbucket.org/gramacylab/nasa).
 2. Apply [a patch](algorithms/gramacylab-nasa/ecl.patch)
    to adapt it for the QSI paper expriments.
-3. Create a virtual environment & install the [required packages](algorithms/gramacylab-nasa/requirements.txt).
+3. Create a python virtual environment at the root of the repository (using virtualenv) & install the [required packages](algorithms/gramacylab-nasa/requirements.txt).

 If your OS cannot run shell scripts, you can of course carry out these